adilth/adilth/README.md

         </a>
       </p>
       <p>
-        <strong>Javascript, JavaScript, HTML, CSS, JSON, and NPM</strong> - This website build to make anyone can reach and contact the owner and reserve without going to a
+        <strong>Javascript, JavaScript, HTML, CSS, JSON, and NPM</strong> - This website was built to make anyone can reach and contact the owner and reserve without going to a
                         salon shop and you can check the price and type of style you want
       </p>
     </td>